joelhawksley/identity/components/slides.md

 ^ Looking at our model, things aren't that simple.

-^ While we do have a state value,
+^ S While we do have a state value,

-^ Whether the pull request is a draft or not is independent of the state value.
+^ S Whether the pull request is a draft or not is independent of the state value.

-^ Which means we'll need both of these values to render the pull request component.
+^ S Which means we'll need both of these values to render the pull request component.

 ^ So let's start with some tests:

 ---

+[.code-highlight: all]
+[.code-highlight: 2]
+[.code-highlight: 4]
+[.code-highlight: 5]
+[.code-highlight: 6]

 ```ruby
 it "renders the draft state" do